-"I Knew Her Well" put me on the trail of more films by Antonio Pietrangeli but I quickly discovered that they are thin on the ground on most streaming services, though "The Conformist" is available on Amazon Prime, requiring signing up, which I didn't really want to do at this stage - hopefully we'll see more of his films becoming available in the near future.
+"I Knew Her Well" put me on the trail of more films by Antonio Pietrangeli and also starring Stefania Sandrelli but I quickly discovered that they are thin on the ground on most streaming services, though Bernardo Bertolucci's "The Conformist" is available on Amazon Prime, requiring signing up, which I didn't really want to do at this stage, though it is now available for rent on YouTube for a very fair 99 pence - as for Pietrangeli, hopefully we'll see more of his films becoming available in the near future.

 Much the same situation exists for films starring Stefania Sandrelli with again The Criterion Collection delivering two of her early screen appearances - along with interviews and screen-test footage - of which "Divorce Italian Style" is one, her film debut, and where, despite being only 14 years of age, she delivers a remarkably mature performance.

 The film is easier to categorize as an example of the "Comedia All'Italiana" genre described in the previous post on "I Knew Her Well", being a black comedy very much in the vein of the British Ealing Comedy classic "Kind Hearts and Coronets", made over a decade previously in 1949, a comparison that may unfairly imply that the film is inspired by its predecessor and after watching it the comparisons are inescapable, however, it's a testament to the skill of the writer and director Germi that this comparison is never obvious.